Ishan-246/HideShow-Text-Generator-5/README.md

 Conditionally renders a paragraph <p> with the text "Hello, this is the text!".
 Uses the logical AND (&&) operator:
 If show is true, the paragraph appears.
-If show is false, nothing is rendered.
+If show is false, nothing is rendered

-##  Author
-Made by Ishan-246